jun-seok816/WebviewCamerDemo/README.md

 ## Parameter

 - OnItemClickListener listener
-  - The callback that will be invoked.
+  - The callback that will be invoked(호출될).
 This value may be null.
   - https://developer.android.com/reference/android/widget/AdapterView#setOnItemClickListener(android.widget.AdapterView.OnItemClickListener)

 ## Retrun